Meet Our 2024-25 Team!

 eknox@francophoneschool.org

-Hi all!
-My name is Ella and I am the Special Education Teacher at FCSO.
-I grew up in the South Bay Area and spent a lot of time during my childhood in Canada where my family lives.
-I currently live in San Francisco, where I received my BA in Psychology at the University of San Francisco.
-I am now working towards my MA in Special Education, which I will complete this spring!
-This is my third year teaching at FCSO, and I’m thrilled to continue supporting the growth and success of our community and students.
+Ella grew up in the South Bay Area and spent a lot of her childhood in Canada where her family lives.
+Ella currently lives in San Francisco, where she received her BA in Psychology at the University of San Francisco.
+She is now working towards her MA in Special Education, which she will complete this spring!
+This is Ella’s third year teaching at FCSO, and she is thrilled to continue supporting the growth and success of the community and students.

 Jose Zuno- Lower School Paraeducator